solitontech/CSharp/Readme.md

         - protected
         - private

+---
 ### Documentation
 - Use XML documentations for class and its all elements inside.
     - In VisualStudio, type forward slash('/') three times as '***///***'.
 The xml documentation syntax will be added.
-Take time and fill in with the good documentation as it would be the starting point for anyone who reads the code first.
+        - Take time and fill in with the good documentation as it would be the starting point for anyone who reads the code first.
-    - For complex logics and loops inside the methods, add neccessary documentation exaplaining the need of the logic and how it works using double forward slash ('***//***')
+    - For complex logics, loops inside the methods, Add neccessary documentation explaining the need of the logic and how it works using double forward slash ('***//***')
     - Documentation cannot be added for Namespaces.
 - Do not have any commented code while pushing to repo.
 - Refer the [link](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) for XML documentation tags's usage and examples.

+---
 ### Language Features

 - Remove unused imports.